VitaliyKh/task2/README.md

 ## Part 1: Webpack

-Inside `ui/webpack.config.js` file write configuration to *build* a frontend application.
+Write a configuration within the `ui/webpack.config.js` file to *build* a frontend application:
+* Specify the entry point of the application as `ui/src/index.js`.
-* The source of the application should be `ui/src/index.js` file.
-The output filename of the built application should be `app.js`.
+* Set the output filename for the built application to be `app.js`.
-* Destination of the Webpack output should be `ui/dist` folder.
+* Define the output destination as the directory `ui/dist`.
-* Use [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to copy `ui/src/index.html` to the `ui/dist` folder.
+* Utilize the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to copy `ui/src/index.html` to the `ui/dist` directory, ensuring that the HTML file is included in the build output.
-* Use [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) to copy `ui/src/style.css` to the `ui/dist/css` folder.
-Note the additional subfolder here.
+* Use [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) to copy `ui/src/style.css` to the `ui/dist/css` directory, maintaining the specified subfolder for organization.

-You can run Webpack with following commands:
+To build the application with `Webpack`, execute the following commands from your terminal

 ```bash
 cd ui